 The Echo Look has a camera surrounded by LED lights that will snap a picture or take a short video of you as you model your outfits.
 It will then suggest alternative clothes, based on an algorithm as well as data provided by stylists.
 The Echo Look will also suggest clothes for you to purchase, from Amazon of course.
 For now, you can only get the Echo Look by invitation only.

 The Amazon Echo Plus looks like the original, but contained inside is a smart home hub capable of talking to Zigbee devices, such as Philips Hue lights.
-In fact, the Plus will come bundled with a single Philips Hue White bulb.
+In fact, the Plus comes bundled with a single Philips Hue White bulb.
 Having a built-in smart home hub could spell trouble for competing devices, such as Samsung's SmartThings and the Wink Hub 2.
-The Echo Plus will come in three colors: Black, white, or silver, and will ship on October 31.
+The Echo Plus will come in three colors: Black, white, or silver.

 Looking like the love child of the Echo Dot and the Echo Show, the Echo Spot is a small, circular device with a 2.5-inch touchscreen and a camera that let you do pretty much everything you can do on the Show: Watch movies, video chat, and check the feeds from your security cameras, among other things.
 We found it most useful as a bedside companion, but watching videos on its tiny screen wasn't all that enjoyable.